sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-18-text_analyzer_google_chrome_extension.md

 ## Main function to process the NLP text

-* This javascript injects the nlp information extracted from Text Analyzer server into the current page.
+* This javascript injects the NLP information extracted from Text Analyzer server into the current page.
 * This helps avoid conflicts in case we inject this script on the same page multiple times without reloading.

 ```javascript